niltnir/personal-ssg/pages/index.md

 [essays](/prose/essay).
 These essays are not designed to persuade but are written in an attempt to understand something.
 As such, my essays try to stay more in line with the original notion of an 'essay': a term originating from the French 'essayer' meaning 'to try'.
-My inspiration for how I write mainly comes from people whose [writings](/prose#greats) have contributed to my current worldview.
+My inspiration for writing mainly comes from people whose [writings](/prose#greats) have contributed to my current worldview.

 Contrary to essays, I also decided to start a [blog](/prose/blog).
 These are